exis-io/exis-io.github.io/pages/security/Authentication.md

 * Domain sends **SHOW** containing certificate.
 * Reeiver replies with **TELL** containing certificate.

 #### Desctruction

 The process by which domains are destroyed.
+This is a work in progress, but can either be implemented through revocation lists, OCSP, or user handled queries.

 <!-- Reference for TOC -->